Create: Design options

 Translucent White perforated window film enables see-through graphics to be illuminated at night using (back) lighting from inside the window.
 This overcomes a problem faced by conventional (White on Black) perforated window film, which suffers from image fading and can become transparent if the inside is illuminated at night.
 The printed image can also be seen from the inside which can be an attractive feature in some applications.

 Intersperse areas of see-through graphics with printed areas of “solid” graphics, e.g. to include a QR code, barcode, logo or detailed lettering on part of an advertising sign.
 This option is only possible with Contra Vision® Impress™ printed on clear unperforated materials.

 Unprinted white on black perforated window film can be used for one-way vision privacy and solar control.
 Contra Vision also offers a Black on White perforated HD product which can be applied to the inside face of the window.

-Unprinted perforated window film can also be used as a canvas for projecting videos onto windows at night.
+Unprinted perforated window film can be used as a canvas for projecting videos onto windows at night.
 Daylight is still allowed into buildings during daytime and people inside can see out.